 - Parent-child approaches focus first or primarily on the parent but are moving toward a two-generation approach and include services and opportunities for children.

-In addition to the continuum, there are 5 Key Components of the Two-Generation Approach: 1) Postsecondary Education and Employment Pathways; 2) Early Childhood Education and Development; 3) Economic Assets; 4) Health and Well-Being; and 5) Social Capital.
+In addition to the continuum, there are 6 Key Components of the Two-Generation Approach: 1) Postsecondary Education and Employment Pathways; 2) K-12; 3) Early Childhood Education and Development; 4) Economic Assets; 5) Health and Well-Being; and 6) Social Capital.

 Two-Generation Approach Core Components

 Postsecondary and Employment Pathways and Early Childhood Development

 - Investments in high-quality early education yield a 13 percent per year return on investment based on increased school and career achievement as well as reduced social costs.

 - At the same time, parents who complete a college degree double their incomes.
 A parent’s level of educational attainment is also a strong predictor of a child’s success.